kvql/bunsceal/README.md

 ## Taxonomy Files

-The SecEnvs and SegL2s are defined in individual files under the `taxonomy` directory.
+The SegL1s and SegL2s are defined in individual files under the `taxonomy` directory.
 For full detail on any specific SegL1or SegL2 this is the source of truth.

 ### Example Segment Level 1 File